placelplacel/ossu-cs-notes/10-systematic-program-design/2-how-to-design-data.md

 ```

 > We use the mathematical interval notation for representing ranges: `[]` is inclusive, and `()` is exclusive.

+> Notice how there are 3 examples: one for each end point; and one somewhere in the middle.

 ## "Enum"erations
 These are used for representing one of multiple distinct values (you know how enums work).